tudeikb/tudeikb.github.io/docs/snowflake/exam-prep/internal-stage.md

 ***

-We will use the `GET` command to DOWNLOAD files from a Snowflake internal stage (named internal stage, user stage, or table stage) into a directory/folder on a client machine.
+We will use the `GET` command to DOWNLOAD files from a Snowflake internal stage (named internal stage, user stage, or table stage) into a directory / folder on a client machine.
 You need to use SnowSQL to use this command.